DForshner/GemsAPlenty/README.md

 GemsAPlenty
 ===========

-A Bejeweled-like game written in HTML5
+An in-progress Bejeweled-like game written in JavaScript/HTML5